sumitst05/Cosmic-Dodge/README.md

 # 👾 COSMIC DODGE 👾 - README

 This is a space game created using Java, mainly using the java.awt and java.swing libraries.
-In this game, the player controls an alien object that moves around in the game window.
-The objective is to dodge the randomly generated asteroid objects to survive as long as possible.
+In this game, the player controls an alien that moves around in the game window.
+The objective is to dodge the randomly generated asteroids to survive as long as possible.
 The game ends when a collision between the alien and an asteroid is detected.

 ![img](https://user-images.githubusercontent.com/106669732/219088546-effa0547-91f6-4b1c-a5fb-8b96dc549d83.png)